 The Media Player framework (

-MediaPlayer.framework) provides high-level support for playing audio and video content from your application.
-You can use this framework to play video using a standard system interface.
+MediaPlayer.framework) provides high-level support for playing audio and video content from your app.
+You can use this framework to do the following:

-In iOS 3.0, support was added for accessing the user’s iTunes music library.
-With this support, you can play music tracks and playlists, search for songs, and present a media picker interface to the user.
+Access the user’s iTunes music library.
+You can play music tracks and playlists, search for songs, and present a media picker interface to the user.

 For information about the classes of the Media Player framework, see Media Player Framework Reference.
 For information on how to use these classes to access the user’s iTunes library, see iPod Library Access Programming Guide.

 Metal provides extremely low-overhead access to the A7 GPU enabling incredibly high performance for your sophisticated graphics rendering and computational tasks.
 Metal eliminates many performance bottlenecks—such as costly state validation—that are found in traditional graphics APIs.
 Metal is explicitly designed to move all expensive state translation and compilation operations out of the critical path of your most performance sensitive rendering code.
 Metal provides precompiled shaders, state objects, and explicit command scheduling to ensure your application achieves the highest possible performance and efficiency for your GPU graphics and compute tasks.
 This design philosophy extends to the tools used to build your app.
 When your app is built, Xcode compiles Metal shaders in the project into a default library, eliminating most of the runtime cost of preparing those shaders.

 Graphics, compute, and blit commands are designed to be used together seamlessly and efficiently.
 Metal is specifically designed to exploit modern architectural considerations, such as multiprocessing and shared memory, to make it easy to parallelize the creation of GPU commands.